CouleeTechlinkInc/n8n-nodes-pandoc/README.md

 # NOTICE

 This is just a node that I needed for a project and thought I'd share.
 It is 95% ai generated, Written in a couple hours, so don't expect the world from it.
-It works for the workflow I needed it for.
+It works for the workflow I needed it for ( to convert a docx to markdown ).
 It may get future updates, but I'm not promising anything.

 ## Prerequisites